meng1994412/VGGNet_from_scratch/README.md

 The `minivggnet_cifar10.py` ([check here](https://github.com/meng1994412/VGGNet_from_scratch/blob/master/minivggnet_cifar10.py)) is responsible for training the network, evaluating the model (including plotting the loss and accuracy curve of training and validation sets, providing the classification report), and serialize the model to disk.

+There is a helper class:

+The `trainingmonitor.py` ([check here](https://github.com/meng1994412/VGGNet_from_scratch/blob/master/pipeline/callbacks/trainingmonitor.py)) under `pipeline/callbacks/` directory create a `TrainingMonitor` callback that will be called at the end of every epoch when training a network.
+The monitor will construct a plot of training loss and accuracy.
+Applying such callback during training will enable us to babysit the training process and spot overfitting early, allowing us to abort the experiment and continue trying to tune parameters.

 ## Results
 ### MiniVGG on CIFAR-10
 Figure 1 demonstrates the loss and accuracy curve of training and validation sets.
 And Figure 2 shows the evaluation of the network, which indicate a 86% accuracy.
 During this training process, Stochastic Gradient Descent with momentum and Nesterov acceleration is used.